malramsay64/phd-thesis/02_Dynamics/introduction.md

 and Rotational ($\lozenge$,$\blacklozenge$) diffusion coefficients of ortho-terphenyl.
-The coupling of these quantities breaks down below 290K, where translational diffusion is faster relative to the structural relaxation. \
+The coupling of these quantities breaks down below 290K, where the translational diffusion is faster than the rotational diffusion. \
 *Figure from @Chang1994 used with permission © Elsevier* ](../00_Introduction/figures/trans_rot_coupling.png){#fig:trans_rot_otp width=80%}